aukilabs/posemesh/core/compute-node/README.md

 - `auth::siwe_after_registration` — waits for DDS registration, then spins up the SIWE token manager and refresh loop.
 - `dds::register` — normalizes versions (stripping leading `v`), validates the secp256k1 key, and launches the registration task using `posemesh-node-registration`.
+Once acquired, registration is parked until the runtime needs recovery instead of being refreshed on a fixed cadence.
 - `engine` — orchestrates leasing, cancellation, heartbeat posting, and completion/failure reporting.
 The `RunnerRegistry` façade makes it easy to add new capabilities.